 - If customers find they have underpaid for water in the past, we’ve set a limit on what companies can recover – they cannot go back more than 16 months.

 - We encourage customers and water providers to resolve problems themselves but, if they are not able to do so, we can adjudicate on certain disputes.

 - We report on the market regularly and refer it to the CMA if we need to.

 - We can fine companies 10% of their turnover for a breach of licence or legal duty.
 Even where we don’t use that power, it is a strong incentive for companies to sort out problems quickly.

 - We can apply for a disqualification order against company directors if they breach competition law.
 For more information on customer protection please click here.

-What we’ll publish and when
+What we publish and when

 It is important for customers that they have access to information about how effectively the market is working, and what is being delivered for customers.
-We plan to publish information in a number of different ways.
+We publish information in a number of different ways.

-- We will publish the results of an annual customer insight survey.
+- We publish the results of an annual customer insight survey.
 This will include a sample of eligible customers (not only those who have switched retailer) and will provide information on customer awareness, customers’ switching experience and their satisfaction with the range and nature of products offered.

-As part of our monitoring we will keep a close eye on any emerging trends as the market develops and where necessary will adapt the information that we publish.
+As part of our monitoring we keep a close eye on any emerging trends as the market develops and where necessary will adapt the information that we publish.